The O'Colly: History

 Though the student-run newspaper at Oklahoma State has been around almost from the beginning, it has not always been published as The Daily O'Collegian.
 The paper's original name, The College Mirror, was used from 1895 to 1899.
 The name would then change to The College Paper in 1899, The Orange and Black in 1907, and The O'Collegian in March 1924.
 In December 1924 The O'Collegian began daily publication, increased its circulation to 2,983, and joined the Associated Press, becoming the fifth college newspaper in the United States to do so.
 The only other college newspapers holding AP membership at the time were at the University of Illinois, Indiana University, the University of Iowa and Dartmouth College.
 In 1927, the paper's name was amended a final time, becoming The Daily O'Collegian.

 The O'Colly's online edition was launched in 1995.

 Starting with the fall 2014 semester, the paper cut Tuesday and Thursday edition and rebranded as The O'Colly with a new tabloid format.

-The O'Colly reverted back to its original broadsheet format in the fall 2020 semester.
+The O'Colly reverted to its original broadsheet format in the fall 2020 semester.